lsst-camera-dh/confluence-yamlizer/README.md

 This tool was developed for Python 2.7.3, in Cygwin.

-Tested on SLAC rhel6-32 (RedHatEnterpriseServer 6.8)
+Tested on SLAC rhel6-32 (RedHatEnterpriseServer 6.8, Python 2.7.2)

 ### Dependencies, Installing
 #### Hand-rolled libraries (in ./lib)